 - Heat a grill to medium.

-- Brush the eggplant slices on both sides with olive oil, season with salt and pepper.
+- Brush the eggplant slices on both sides with olive oil, and season with salt and pepper.

 - Grill the eggplant until charred on the first side, about 2- 3 minutes.
 Turn and continue grilling until tender, another 3 minutes.